ringaile/BlockchainCapstone/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+## Install

+This repository contains Smart Contract code in Solidity (using Truffle) and tests (also using Truffle).

+To install, download or clone the repo, then:

+`npm install`
+`truffle compile`
+`truffle migrate`

+To run truffle tests:

+`truffle test`

 # Deployed contracts

 Contract 'Verifier'